Introduction to Student Life

 Higher Education Act Disclosures – Required disclosures of the Higher Education Act of 1965, as amended by the Higher Education Opportunity Act of 2008 are available on the Office of the Registrar's website.

-Refund Policy for Financial Aid Students – For information about requirements for the return of financial aid funds when a student withdraws from school, go to the Withdrawing and Your Financial Aid page on the Financial Aid and Scholarships Office website.
+Refund Policy for Financial Aid Students – For information about requirements for the return of financial aid funds when a student withdraws from school, go to the Withdrawing from Classes or School page on the Financial Aid and Scholarships Office website.

 Satisfactory Academic Progress – Requirements for satisfactory academic progress for students on financial aid is found on the Satisfactory Academic Progress page on the Financial Aid and Scholarships Office website.